 The core sadness and grief of childhood abuse is that feeling of betrayal.
 Our assumptions are shattered.
 That the world is benevolent, meaningful, and we are worthy.
 We fall into a deep psychological quagmire when our beliefs are systematically destroyed.

 Unfortunately, a cloak of secrecy surrounds childhood abuse.
-The perpetrators pretend and deny any wrong doings.
+The perpetrators pretend and deny any wrongdoings.
 This leaves the victims feeling further traumatized and minimized.
 The survivor is supposed to just forget and get on.
-The feelings of grief that go with these losses is not accepted, rejected, denied and stigmatized.
-Without a doubt these “little deaths” have to be mourned and released.
+The feelings of grief that go with these losses are not accepted, rejected, denied and stigmatized.
+Without a doubt, these “little deaths” have to be mourned and released.
 These hurtful splinters in the survivor’s psyche have to be eased out.

 Once we process our griefs, we feel as though we are coming back to life.
 Each new level of awareness brings with it a comparison between what was and what could have been—grieving for the time lost, missed opportunities in life, unmet wishes, past distractions from this centered place of living.
 There may be decades of fighting the overwhelm of grieving, and then just the simple, natural, bodily directed process of grieving.
 No longer does one part of the body expend energy containing the “unwanted” energy of another part.
 No longer is it “too much” to bear.
 It just is.
 We are able to sit with the experience without reaction, without separation, with nonjudgmental presence.
 It might be less letting go and more letting be.